-At Level 1 you will do a project on a subject you are interested in and will take an exam at the end of your course.
+At Level 1 you will do a project (Action-based Activity) on a subject you are interested in and will take an exam (Desk Top Task) at the end of your course.

-This booklet will help you with the skills you will need to achieve your Level 1 in communication.
-Portfolio guidance and an example portfolio is included.
+This resource will help you with the skills you will need to achieve your Level 1 in Communication.

+Action-based Activity (Portfolio) guidance and an example portfolio is included.